 As a family

-For the same child you get Dad and Partner Pay for, your family may also be able to receive:
+For the same child you get Dad and Partner Pay for, your family may also be able to get either:

 As an individual

 You can’t be paid both at the same time.
-If you receive both payments, you can’t get more than 18 weeks pay in total.
+If you get both payments, you can’t get more than 18 weeks pay in total.